zupzup/blog/go-example-graphql/post.md

 }
 ```

-If we omit the `comments` from the query, the request to fetch the comments is never made and we simply get the selected post as a response.
+If we omit `comments` from the query, the request to fetch the comments is never made and we simply get the selected `post` as a response.

-The whole code for this example can be found [here](https://github.com/zupzup/example-go-graphql).
+The complete example code can be found [here](https://github.com/zupzup/example-go-graphql).

 ## Conclusion

-TBD
-i'm sure there are nicer, more concise ways to create schema, but this is optimized for clarity
-graphql great
-`go-graphql` looks good and transferring knowledge from JS to Go worked well
-future post, hope to deal with graphql subscriptions
+This example showed how to transform an existing REST API to GraphQL using a thin Go layer.
+The library I used for this, `graphql-go` worked nicely, provided solid documentation and good examples to follow.
+Also, it closely mirrors the `graphql-js` API, which I was already familiar with, which made the conversion to Go a lot easier.

+There are surely more concise and fancier ways to define a schema such as this, but due to the introductory nature and my unfamiliarity with graphQL in Go I went for this solution, which is focused, above anything else, on clarity.

+GraphQL seems like it is here to stay and for good reason.
+I hope to be able to touch on GraphQL subscriptions in a future blog post, as well as some other, more advanced use-cases. :)

 #### Resources